If you’re looking for a self-care for teachers PowerPoint, you’ve come to the correct place.

 It’s hard because there’s limited time during the school day and you have an endless stream of grading, parent emails, report card comments, planning, etc.

-Allot time to those tasks, and then call it quits for the day.
+Allot time for those tasks, and then call it quits for the day.

-Angry parent write you an email at 7 p.m.?
+Did an angry parent write you an email at 7 p.m.?
 Okay, that’s fine.
-They’ll hear from you in the morning.
+The person will hear from you in the morning.